dustin-ruetz/web-devdeps/README.VITEST.md

 - [Vitest](https://vitest.dev/) works well as an alternative backup test runner to Jest.
 - Note 1: It has out-of-the-box support for ES Modules, JSX and TypeScript.
 - Note 2: I haven't tested how it handles transforms (ex: when importing a SVG file into a JS/TS file).
+- Note 3: This change may allow me to get rid of the `as Config` typecasting in the ESLint and Jest configuration files.

 ## Package(s) to install